Decked Out in the City - Deco Era Buildings and NY Glamour

 Puritans, Immigrants and Slaves - Central Park and the Vision of a Cohesive Society:

-Join ProwlerNYC to Prowl the local haunts of the mad genius who brought us the Induction Motor, Current Wars, power distribution, a deluge of patents, and a fantastic deserted monument designed by the eminent architect Stanford White, meant to generate wireless power, graphic images, sounds, data and maybe even a focused DeathRay into the aether toward an unwitting recipient!
+Join ProwlerNYC to see the local haunts of the mad genius who brought us the Induction Motor, Current Wars, power distribution, a deluge of patents, and a fantastic deserted monument designed by the eminent architect Stanford White, meant to generate wireless power, graphic images, sounds, data and maybe even a focused DeathRay into the aether!
 Backed and then deserted by the Robber Barons of the last century, Tesla’s musings, inventions and rantings predicted and gave form to our modern technological era.
 Join me to walk in the footsteps of this eccentric and colorful resident who left a charged impression on Our Fair City. (allow 2-1/2 to 3 hours for this tour)

 Historic Harlem, from the 1600s to its Renaissance and Beyond